sridharan761/BindeshSENTINEL/Module-XX_Case_Studies/12_UEBA_for_Threat_Intelligence/Readme.md

-# CS-12: Plan, Design and Implement threat intelligence and SOAR solution for `Apache HTTP Servers`
+# CS-12: Configure UEBA in Microsoft Sentinel for Threat Intelligence

 ## Scenario and Problem Statement